cits5501/cits5501.github.io/src/faq.md

 ### Are project groups self-selected or allocated?
 Why?

-Students will be **allocated** to a group of (apx) 5 students for the project.
+Students will be **allocated** to a group of (approx.) 5 students for the project.
 Each group is assigned a lab facilitator who will meet with the group fortnightly to support team forming and project matters, and who will mark the project and moderate the team professional contribution mark.
-The group list will be published in the CITS5501/3501 ms-teams and announced in the discussion forum.
+The group list will be published in the CITS5501/3501 MS Teams area and announced in the discussion forum.

-See the [Project Teams](https://teams.microsoft.com/l/channel/19%3Aec632d098f164f5a8fefc272e14ae398%40thread.tacv2/Project%20Teams?groupId=daaeb288-ca0c-4b3f-824b-60462e4a2e3d&tenantId=05894af0-cb28-46d8-8716-74cdb46e2226) link in ms-teams for more resources on getting the most out of team work.
+See the [Project Teams](https://teams.microsoft.com/l/channel/19%3Aec632d098f164f5a8fefc272e14ae398%40thread.tacv2/Project%20Teams?groupId=daaeb288-ca0c-4b3f-824b-60462e4a2e3d&tenantId=05894af0-cb28-46d8-8716-74cdb46e2226) link in MS Teams for more resources on getting the most out of team work.

 Project groups are randomly allocated.
 This method simulates real-world working environments where you'll often collaborate with colleagues and clients you haven't chosen.